-STOP taking the following anticoagulant medications after checking with your internist/cardiologist.
+If you are taking the following medication, stop taking the following anti-coagulant medications after checking with your internist/cardiologist.

 - Any “blood thinners”

-YOU MAY USE ANY TYLENOL (Acetaminophen) PRODUCT or Celebrex until the day of surgery.
+Tylenol (Acetaminophen) or Celebrex may be taken until the day of surgery.

-Anti-bacterial soap wash night before surgery or the morning of surgery (you will be given a packet at your PREPARE appointment).
+- Anti-bacterial soap wash night before surgery or the morning of surgery; you will be given a packet at your first surgical appointment.